 Where to learn Chinese in the capital of China, Beijing

 The capital is famous for pollution, snow, and masses of foreign students!
 Certainly worth a visit, but are you sure you want to live there for a few months or one year?
+If this is your first time in Beijing, help yourself with this guide on the best of Beijing in 3 days.

 I landed a teaching job there but couldn’t bear the traffic and the extreme noise of the district the school was at.
 Tianjin has the same air quality issues of Beijing, plus the weather gets pretty cold in winter!